 When you build a standard website, among the first things you’ll probably do is pick a domain and a hosting package.
 These steps are required to make your site up and accessible to individuals using web browsers.
-The end outcome is known as a ‘live’ or ‘public’ site in WordPress.
+WordPress’s end outcome is known as a ‘live’ or ‘public’ site.

 What is a staging site?

 A staging website is comparable to a live site in many aspects, yet it serves a different function.
 Staging locations are private and not open to the public.
 They’re utilized for research and testing purposes.
 As a result, they’re usually referred to as ‘testing’ or ‘development’ sites.